-Tilt the stove back on the rear legs and support it so you can access the underneath of the stove
+Tilt the stove forward on the front edge and support it so you can access the underneath of the stove (A).

-Put the M10 washer over the threaded stud, push the air lever through the slot in the front of the stove, locate the end of the lever over the air plate bar and threaded stud, ensuring that the M10 washer sits over the unthreaded shoulder of the stud.
+Put the M10 washer over the threaded stud, push the air lever through the slot in the front of the stove, and locate the end of the lever over the air plate bar and threaded stud, ensuring that the M10 washer sits over the unthreaded shoulder of the stud.
 Assemble the remaining washers and nut as per diagram (B) using the 13mm spanner.
 Please ensure the lever moves from left to right with just a little resistance to ensure it stays in place.

-Levers and Handles
+🗘 Levers and Handles

-Please ensure that all levers and handles move correctly prior to positioning the stove in the opening or on the hearth.
+Please ensure that all levers and handles move correctly before positioning the stove in the opening or on the hearth.
 Adjustment may prove difficult once the stove is positioned.